A Sore Calamity and Soliloquy in Edmond’s Office in-situ installation, Hôtel van Eetvelde, Brussels

 “The kodak has been a sore calamity to us.
 The most powerful enemy that has confronted us, indeed.” — King Leopold’s Soliloquy, Mark Twain, 1905

-In the pamphlet King Leopold’s Soliloquy, Mark Twain assumes the persona of King Leopold II bemoaning the arrival of the camera, the “incorruptible kodak,” the only witness he “couldn’t bribe.”
+In the pamphlet King Leopold’s Soliloquy (1905), Mark Twain assumes the persona of King Leopold II bemoaning the arrival of the camera, the “incorruptible kodak,” the only witness he “couldn’t bribe.”
 To the King’s horror, this new technology was able to bear witness to the atrocities he was committing in Congo, exposing the lies that he’d been able to maintain via the press.
-To deal with the shocking images of the violent management of the Congo Free State, the teams working for van Eetvelde and Leopold II installed one of the first large-scale propaganda operations in the history of tyrannies.
+To deal with the shocking images of the violent management of the Congo Free State, the teams working for Leopold II installed one of the first large-scale propaganda operations in the history of tyrannies.
 Photography became a veritable weapon against the Congo Reform Association.
 A secret service was set up to censor photographers who denounced crimes, torture and rape perpetrated by Belgians in Congo, and to bribe others to produce “good photographs.”

 Soliloquy in Edmond’s Office (sound installation)